litesaber15/graph-analysis/README.md

 ```
 scala>
 ```
 Write `Spark` commands to answer the following.
-Save a screenshot for each part that shows the printed answer; name the screenshot as follows: `spark1.png` for the part 1.
+Paste the Spark commands you wrote into graphx.txt

 1. The name of the most co-purchased product (if `i -> j` is the edge, then `j` is the co-purchased product here).
 2. The average number of products that a product is co-purchased with.
 This is essentially the average in-degree of the given graph.
 3. Find the length of the shortest path between the `Video` titled `Star Wars Animated Classics - Droids` and the `Book` titled `The Maine Coon Cat (Learning About Cats)`.
 4. Count of all unique triangles in graph.
 (Permutations of order of vertices are considered to be the same triangle).
-Record this as `ans6` in `uni1234.txt`.
+Record this as `ans6` in `uni1234.py`.

 The solution to part 1 is provided below as an example.